 - If the stage is littered after your performance (ex: feathers, etc.)., you must be ready for immediate removal of the items.

 - Helium balloons are not to be released on-stage due to the cost of getting them down with a lift and the possibility of them popping during another performance if left on the ceiling.
 They can be used if they are on a weight and not released.
-Released balloons may result in a deduction or the routine being 'adjudicated only'.
+Released balloons may result in: a deduction, the routine being 'adjudicated only', and/or the cost of retrieving the balloon being passed on to the Studio.

 - Given the finite space in venues, studios are expected to share dressing rooms.

-- When space permits, Shine will have an 'All Gender Changeroom' that will include privacy tents.
+- When space permits, Shine will have an 'All Gender/Family Changeroom' that will include privacy tents.

 - Studios are expected to keep the dressing rooms clean.
 Please throw out your garbage and do not spread sparkles on the floor.